Aias/the-innocent-i/src/fragments/2019-10-02-digital-desire-paths.md

   - web design
   - ux
 ---
-Manually typing in a URL is, in many cases, an indication that your current location and your destination are linked somehow, but not in a way enabled by point-and-click navigation.
+Manually typing in a URL is usually an indication that your current location and your destination are linked somehow, but not in a way enabled by point-and-click navigation.
+Not predicted by the site’s creator.

-It's like creating a desire path between places on the web.
-Except we can never reach dirt.
+Imagine if our browsers supported this kind of spontaneous exploration.
+As we leave behind the predefined network, we begin to see our desire paths take shape.